 Customizing Daily Prebuilt calls with color themes

-Each of these properties can be customized with any valid hex color, ex.
+Each of the following properties can be customized with any valid hex color, e.g.

 #001122.
-You can specify as few, or as many properties, as you want.
-For example, you could give all ten properties a color or simply provide an
+You can specify as few or as many properties as you want.
+For example, you could give all ten properties a color.
+Alternatively, you could simply provide one, like an

 |accent||Main theme color.
 Used for primary actions and keyboard focus.|